aliceraffaele/ROAR/README.md

 **Map of ROAR initiatives in Italy**
 You can look at the several initiatives we have done (or are still ongoing) in this Google [map](https://www.google.com/maps/d/u/0/edit?mid=1iWy89ah0TQaK-Ep3hY6EIfCGBQ73Tg6m&usp=sharing).

+## Update: May 31, 2022
+In the `project-work-iseo\anno2` folder, we uploaded the material of the second year of ROAR at the IIS Antonietti in Iseo (BS).
+The material (in Italian) includes all the slides used during the lectures.
+In the next update, we will upload the texts of all problems, in both Italian and English versions.

-## Update: January 17, 2022 – End of April, 2022
+## Update: January 17, 2022 – April 23, 2022
 Second part of the three-year project work, in a Grade-11 class in the scientific high school IIS Antonietti in Iseo (BS).

-In this second year, we are going to hold five meetings, for a total of about 20 estimated hours.
+In this second year, we are going to hold seven meetings, for a total of about 30 estimated hours.
 We focus on Graph Theory, by introducing the concepts of indirected and directed graphs, their fundamental notions, Kruskal's and Dijkstra's algorithms, and classical problems such as TSP and VRP.

 Lectures are held in the classroom, by exploiting digital teaching methods integrated through Microsoft Teams.
 During each lecture, most of the students are present, whereas some are connected remotely due to COVID-19 quarantine or isolation.